What is an accident management company?

 What can an accident management company not do?

-- Act as your solicitor – Accident Advice Helpline can as we are specialists and have solicitors working for us
+- Act as your solicitor – Accident Advice Helpline can as we are specialists and have our own team of in-house solicitors

 - Represent you in court – Accident Advice Helpline’s solicitors can

 - Guarantee an amount of compensation – that is for you and your solicitor to discuss

 - Pressure you into making a claim – no company should ever try to pressure you into making a claim, and we certainly will not

 Do you need to use an accident management company?

 You can use an accident management company to make a claim, but for a personal injury claim you do need specialised help.
 We are a full service law firm, that can help you with your compensation claim.

 How should you choose the experts to help with your claim?